rich-s-d/C-Sharp-Cheat-Sheets/README.md

 Null referernce exception = using a field or variable that has not been initialised and thereby == Null.

 ## Testing - Unit Tests
 Test for correct result as well as edge conditions.
 Automated with test runner. xUnit.net template available (using the API Assert, an xUnit namespace).
-Studio Code has a test runner extension and the dotnet CLI also has a test runner.
+Studio Code has a test runner extension and the dotnet CLI also has a test runner (dotnet test).
 ```
 using System;
 using Xunit;